open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 #### Learn more {#python-learn-more}

-For Python specific quirks please take a look at [Python OpenTelemetry Operator Things to know](/docs/zero-code/python/operator/#things-to-know) and the
+For Python specific quirks, see
+[Python OpenTelemetry Operator Things to know](/docs/zero-code/python/operator/#things-to-know) and the
 [Python agent Configuration docs](/docs/zero-code/python/configuration/).